Roxana-Runcan/Start-Here.../README.md

-# Roxana Runcan - Data Analyst Portfolio
+# Roxana Runcan - Data Analyst

-## About

-  Hi, I’m Roxana, a self-taught data analyst based in Berlin.
-My background is in gastronomy, where I gained firsthand experience working closely with customers and managing day to day operations as a store manager.
+Hi there, I’m Roxana, a self-taught data analyst based in Berlin.

-During a challenging period for businesses, I was introduced to the world of analytics and began to see the value of making decisions based on patterns and data rather than emotions or 'gut-feeling' alone.
-What started as curiosity soon became a deeper interest in how data can support clearer, more informed decision-making.

-Since then, I’ve continued building my technical skills and exploring tools that help uncover insights and aid in decision making.
-I am also currently engaged in NGO data projects through [CorrelAid](https://correlaid.org/), where I continue to strengthen my experience working with real-world data in meaningful contexts.

-I’m now excited to bring my growing expertise into a junior data role and contribute with both analytical thinking and practical business experience.
+My main project portfolio repository, with all relevant information, is attached in this README.

-You can find my CV [here](jhdw).
+You can find my projects repository [here](https://github.com/Roxana-Runcan/Project-Portfolio-Roxana-Runcan/blob/main/README.md).

  🧰 Tools & Tech:
  -